Château du Verduron

-The Château du Verduron also known as the Château des Sphinx owes its original fame to Louis Blouin, who held the prominent position of head valet in the court of Louis XIV of France from 1704 until 1715.
-Other distinguished owners of the property included Victorien Sardou, the French dramatist and one-time mayor of the Parisian suburb of Marly-le-Roi.
+The Château du Verduron (/fr/) in the Parisian suburb of Marly-le-Roi, also known as the Château des Sphinx, owes its original fame to Louis Blouin, who held the prominent position of head valet in the court of Louis XIV of France from 1704 until 1715.
+Other distinguished owners of the property included Victorien Sardou, the French dramatist and one-time mayor of Marly-le-Roi.

-The Château du Verduron is located on Place Victorien Sardou in Marly-le-Roi, a commune in the department of Yvelines.
+The Château du Verduron is located on Place Victorien-Sardou in Marly-le-Roi, a commune in the department of Yvelines.
 Initially a simple one-story structure, it passed through a succession of owners following its original construction.
 In the early 2000s, it was purchased by SCI Le Verduron.
-This company commissioned COGEMAD to completely restore the building under the direction of Emad Khashoggi, who also managed the Château Louis XIV project in Louveciennes and the restoration of the Palais Rose in Vésinet.
+This company commissioned COGEMAD to completely restore the building under the direction of Emad Khashoggi, who also managed the Château Louis XIV project in Louveciennes and the restoration of the Palais Rose in Le Vésinet.

 History

 The history of this property is rich and complex.
 In the Middle Ages, the current site of the Château du Verduron was occupied by the lords of the Montmorency family.

 The property passed through a succession of owners.
 Legend has obscured details of the site's history, in part due to some confusion between Jérôme Blouin and his brother Louis, the head valet of King Louis XIV.
 Some scholars believe that Louis XIV gave a portion of the former seigneurial domain to Louis Blouin, his head valet and the governor of Versailles and Marly, the two major royal castles of the period.

 Others think that Louis Blouin acquired this property from Léon Bierry, the king's close advisor, who also held the important financial office of contrôleur général des rentes in the Hôtel de Ville.